betterangels/buoy/readme.txt

 13. The alerter and all current responders become aware of new responders as they are added to the chat room and the map.
 As people involved in the incident move in the physical world, the map shown to each of the other people also updates in near real time.
 Clicking on any of the user icons on the map reveals one-click access to both turn-by-turn directions to their location and one-click access to call them from your phone, Facetime, Skype, or other default calling app.

 == Change log ==

+= 0.3.3 =

+* Bugfixes: Various bugs with the built-in chat system have been fixed.
+* Localization: Improved translations for Spanish dialects.
+* Compatibility with WordPress 4.7.

 = 0.3.2 =